lumio/semci/README.md

 Usage
 ---

+The best way to find all commands is to use the *--help* argument

 ```bash
 semci --help            # View available commands
 semci <command> --help  # View further info about a given command